Quol04/Developments/README.md

 #### 10/02/2025.

 I am still working on it.
-It has four folders for now.
+It has three folders and a readme file for now.

 ---